Gaurav5416/WARDEN/README.md

 Our project consists of several stages:

 ## Data Collection 📁
-Due to its sensitive nature, Real world Credit card transaction data is often difficult to get hands on due to monetary and confidentiality issues, therefore we have used a [kaggle dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection) which is "synthetically generated".
+Due to its sensitive nature, Real world Credit card transaction data is often difficult to get hands on due to monetary and confidentiality issues, therefore we have used a [kaggle dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection) which is **synthetically generated**.

 ## Data Handling 💾
-We used ORM (Object Relational Mapping) to handle the data.
+We used **ORM (Object Relational Mapping)** to handle the data.
 We shifted the data to a Postgresql server and fetched it from the database using ORM.
 Please find ORM steps and code in `data/management` folder.

 ## Exploratory Data Analysis 🔍
 In EDA, we perfomed initial exploration of the data, familiarity with the features, Inspected the nature of the data through visualizations and various other statistical techniques such as Cross validation.
 We also noted down the necessary data pipeline steps we need to take for E2E pipeline.
 Please make sure to check our comprehensive [EDA Notebook](./notebooks/EDA.ipynb)